marcjwilliams1/SubClonalSelection.jl/example/README.md

 ![plot](/example/4990-12/plots/4990-12-posterior-1clone.png)

 ### Notes
-We note that in these examples above we have used a limited number of particles and a limited number of iterations to what would normally be recommended and what was used in the paper, we used these examples as it should be feasible to run them on a laptop in <30 minutes or so and as should be apparent the results are reasonably good, although you can see that the posterior distribution for the parameters are not particularly smooth, a larger number of iterations would result in smoother distribution.
+We note that in these examples above we have used a limited number of particles and a limited number of iterations to what would normally be recommended and what was used in the paper, we used these examples as it should be feasible to run them on a desktop computer in <30 minutes or so.
+And as should be apparent the results are reasonably good, although you can see that the posterior distribution for the parameters are not particularly smooth.
+A larger number of iterations would result in smoother distribution.
 Nonetheless in general we would recommend running the algorithm with 500 particles/samples and for a minimum of 10^6 iterations which is computationally expensive and hence is best suited to a HPC of some sort.
 Note that the inferences improves with increasing the number of iterations as the error between the target data set and the simulated datasets decreases.
 This is particularly relevant when considering up to 2 subclones (here the search space is large) and a large number of iterations is required to correctly identify samples with 2 subclones and their corresponding parameters accurately.

 Also note that the reported mutation rate is the effective mutation rate per tumour doubling.
 If you want to convert this to a quantity in terms of the per bp per tumour doubling you'll need to divide this number by the size of the target that was sequenced (eg ~ 30*10^6 for WXS).